The term ‘altcoin’ means every other cryptocurrency apart from Bitcoin.

 - Ethereum.
 Created in 2013 by Vitalik Buterin, Ethereum is the leading altcoin by far.
 It was set up as a radical alternative to Bitcoin, a platform where software developers can build applications that offer services that are unique to the blockchain.
 Many other altcoins are built on the Ethereum network or use similar technology.

 - Dogecoin.
-Dogecoin is a cryptocurrency in a similar mould to Bitcoin, in that it’s used to make payments online.
+Dogecoin is a cryptocurrency with features similar to Bitcoin, in that it’s used to make payments online.
 Although it has been around for a few years, it only catapulted into the public consciousness thanks to the social media activity of the Tesla CEO, Elon Musk, in 2021.

 - Uniswap.
-Uniswap is one of a new wave of altcoins that offers traditional financial services to people who own cryptocurrency.
+Uniswap is one of the new waves of altcoins that offers traditional financial services to people who own cryptocurrency.
 Set up in 2018, the platform itself is a crypto exchange where you can buy or sell other coins.

 Where can I learn more?